This article has been updated to include new information from Google as of 23 April 2021.

 - Avoid selfies.
 This may be a given but if you’re tempted to upload an image of yourself in an informal angle, it may be an irrelevant photo.
 If you want to add an image of yourself, pose in front of the camera, with your interior or exterior storefront in the background, to make it relevant and inviting.

-Before your customers enter, they’ll definitely see your storefront.
+Before your customers enter your establishment, they’ll definitely see your storefront.
 On Google My Business, this is extremely important – this helps them identify landmarks around your physical location as they come from different directions.
 All businesses can upload their storefronts.

 Do you sell something?
 Perhaps you’re a local pet store and you sell Timothy hay for rabbits or fashionable collars for dogs?
 Take product shots – no, do not get typical product shots from the internet – with your store in the background and post it on Google My Business.
 You can post your bestsellers or new products that let your customers know what you offer.